MicrosoftDocs/win32/desktop-src/shell/cpl-newinquire.md

-﻿---
-Description: 'Sent to the CPlApplet function of a Control Panel application to request information about a dialog box that the application supports.'
-title: 'CPL\_NEWINQUIRE message'
 ---
+Description: Sent to the CPlApplet function of a Control Panel application to request information about a dialog box that the application supports.
+title: CPL\_NEWINQUIRE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # CPL\_NEWINQUIRE message

-Sent to the [**CPlApplet**](cplapplet.md) function of a Control Panel application to request information about a dialog box that the application supports.
+Sent to the [**CPlApplet**](/windows/win32/Cpl/nc-cpl-applet_proc?branch=master) function of a Control Panel application to request information about a dialog box that the application supports.

 ## Parameters